Tritec engine

 The Tritec engine (also known as Pentagon) is a four-cylinder petrol engine that was manufactured between 1999 and 2007 by Tritec Motors in Brazil and was used in various cars including Chrysler and Mini models.

 Tritec Motors Ltda

 In 1997, Chrysler Corporation and Rover Group (then a subsidiary of BMW) formed a joint venture called Tritec Motors to design a new small straight-4 engine.
 The new company built a factory in Campo Largo of Curitiba, Brazil specifically to manufacture the new engine.
 The Tritec name stands for the union of the three countries involved: Germany, the United Kingdom, and Brazil.

-When BMW broke up the remains of Rover Group in 2000, BMW kept the stake in Tritec Motors as the engine was in use in the Mini range which BMW had retained.
+When BMW broke up the remains of Rover Group in 2000, BMW kept the stake in Tritec Motors because the engine was in use in the Mini range which BMW had retained.
 In 2007 BMW sold its 50% stake to DaimlerChrysler and cancelled its contract for the Tritec engine.
 BMW entered into a new joint venture with PSA Peugeot Citroen to develop the Prince engine which is used in the second generation Mini cars.